-As per our report, the global breast imaging market size is anticipated to grow at 8.58% CAGR from 2019 to 2024.
-The global market was valued at USD 3.5 billion in 2019 and is forecasted to raise USD 5.3 billion by 2024.
+As per our report, the size of the global breast imaging market is anticipated to grow at 8.58% CAGR from 2020 to 2025.
+The global market was valued at USD 3.5 billion in 2020 and is forecasted to raise USD 5.3 billion by 2025.

 In medicine, breast imaging is the representation or reproduction of a breast's form.
 There are various methods of breast imaging.
 Scintimammography is a type of breast imaging test that involves the detection of cancer cells in the breasts of some women who have had abnormal mammograms, or for those who have dense breast tissue, post-operative scar tissue or breast implants, but is not used for screening or in place of a mammogram.